Komodo/komodo-website/src/pages/blog/2014-03/adding-custom-komodo-snippets-with-macros.html.md

 }
 ```

-Well why don't I pass my new snippet to this function as `item`:
+Well, why don't I pass my new snippet object to this function as `item`:

 ```javascript
 ko.projects.snippetProperties(snippet)